 I will present a clip from ‘Ismat’s Love Stories’ followed with instances from my work where I have grappled with transgressive love, extramarital longings, and sexual abuse.
 With reference to my earlier bilingual play, ‘Sarkari Feminism’ (Feminism as the State Ordains) (2010), novels Idol Love (1999) and Dirty Picture (2008), and novel-in-progress ‘My Family Drama in Too Many Acts’ I ask the question: How does a contemporary Indian writer, who identifies as feminist and activist, represent sex and transgression realistically and in a just manner?

 Bio: Anuradha Marwah is an author and academic.
 She teaches in Zakir Husain College, Delhi University.
-She is currently Fulbright Visiting Faculty at ICGC, UMN.
+She was Fulbright Visiting Faculty at ICGC, UMN in Fall 2017.